debiki/ed-hexo-comments-demo/source/_posts/demo-and-instructions.md

    </section>
    <% } %>
    ```

+   For this blog, I placed it at the bottom of the file `themes/landscape/layout/_partial/article.ejs`.

+   Restart Hexo, reload the page in the browser.
+Do you see a comments section now?
+If so, remove `TEST001`.
+If not — do you see `TEST001`?
+If you *do* see `TEST001` but not the comments, then ask for help, see below.
+If you don't see `TEST001`, you added the comments code at the wrong place, or you're looking at the wrong page.

 4. Optionally, add a frontmatter `discussion_id: per-discussion-id` to your blog posts / articles.
    Then, you can change the URL to your posts, without the embedded discussion disappearing.